mkuthan/mkuthan.github.io/source/_posts/2014-05-16-artifactory-performance-tuning.markdown

 analysis.
 Before you start any tuning you have to gather some statistics.
 You cannot tune application if you don't know what should be improved.

-Get basic information about OS where _Artifactory_ is deployed and run:
+Get basic information about OS where _Artifactory_ is deployed and run using Linux `/proc` subsystem:

 ``` console
 $cat /proc/cpuinfo | grep processor